NFL picks, predictions, best bets today: This Week 11 parlay returns +2500

 After simulating every game 10,000 times, the model is high on the Dallas Cowboys (-3.5, 50.5), to cover against the Las Vegas Raiders on 'Monday Night Football.'
 The Cowboys are out to snap a two-game losing streak, while the Raiders have dropped three in a row.
 Dallas is led by veteran quarterback Dak Prescott.
 In nine games, Prescott has completed 69.3% of his passes for 2,319 yards and 17 touchdowns, with six interceptions and a rating of 98.8.
 Javonte Williams powers the Dallas ground attack, carrying 139 times for 716 yards (5.2 average) and eight touchdowns.

 The Raiders, meanwhile, are led by quarterback Geno Smith, who is questionable with a quad contusion.
 If he can't go, backup Kenny Pickett would fill the void.
-Running back Ashton Jeanty also powers the Las Vegas attack, rushing 143 times for 547 yards and four touchdowns.
+Running back Ashton Jeanty has 547 yards and four touchdowns, rushing for just 3.8 yards per carry, which is well below the league average of 4.4 yards per rush.
 The model has Dallas winning outright 67% of the time and covering in 60% of simulations.
 See which other NFL parlay picks to make here, and bet the Cowboys to cover here:

 How to make Week 11 NFL parlays